 - Innovations in Instructional Technology

-Regents Awards: Application Deadline for 2018 Regents Awards is November 3, 2017
+Regents Teaching Excellence Awards: Application Deadline for 2020 Regents Awards is November 1, 2019

-There are four categories of Regents Awards (click the category for more information):
+Nominations open on August 1, 2019.
+There are six categories of Regents Awards (click the category for more information):

 - Teaching Excellence Awards for Department or Program